-- Requirements means the guidelines available in the Documentation setting out technical and behavioral requirements for your Devices, Your Services, and Your Applications that use or interact with Aeris Services and Aeris Sites.
+- Requirements means the guidelines available in the Documentation setting out technical and behavioral requirements for Customer Devices, Customer Services, and Customer Applications that use or interact with Aeris Services and Aeris Sites.

 - Services Agreement means any agreement between you and Aeris that governs your use of and payment for Aeris Services.

-- SIM Card means a physical subscriber identity module chip or virtual SIM supplied or approved by us to enable Devices to access Wireless Services.
+- SIM Card means a physical subscriber identity module chip or virtual SIM supplied or approved by a Wireless Provider to enable Devices to access services on wireless networks.

 - Support Services means any services that we provide to you under the terms of any Services Agreement (or other agreement) for support of the Aeris Services.